It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Danny Cooksey: Best known for his high scratchy whiny voice he has been in the business since he was 15 among his more famous characters are Montana Max from Tiny Toon Adventures, Victor the bully from the The Ren & Stimpy Show episode "A Visit to Anthony," Urchin from The Little Mermaid animated series, Milo Kamalani from Pepper Ann, the title character of Dave the Barbarian, Hotstreak from Static Shock, and Jack Spicer from Xiaolin Showdown.
 Before that, he starred as Sam McKinney near the end of Diff'rent Strokes' run, played the scheming Jerkass camper Bobby Budnick on the Nickelodeon sitcom Salute Your Shorts, and was a hoodlum on Terminator 2: Judgment Day.

-- David Herman: An actor and comedian who occasionally does voice acting.
+- David Herman: An actor and comedian who now primarily does voice acting.
 Was on Saturday Night Lives rival sketch show MADtv during its first two seasons (and prior to that, was on the very short-lived post-In Living Color sketch show, House of Buggin, starring John Leguizamo).
-On MADtv, Herman's most popular recurring characters were Marsh (co-anchor of Gen X News) and Mike Lawson (host of the informercial series, Incredible Findings).
+On MADtv, Herman's most popular recurring characters were Marsh (co-anchor of Gen X News) and 'ike Lawson (host of the informercial series, Incredible Findings).
 His celebrity impressions on the show include Tom Hanks, David Duchovny, Brent Spiner, Alex Trebeknote , John Ritter (as Jack Tripper on the 1970s sex sitcom Three's Company), Larry Flynt, Tim Allen, Joel Schumaker, Woody Allen, and Nicolas Cage (back when Cage was in dramas like Leaving Las Vegas).
-On the voice acting front, Herman's most popular vocal credits include Buckley (Luann's deceased boyfriend), Eustice (a wimpy man who was thrown out of Straight Arrow scouts as a child and is now a successful patent lawyer, which, to Hank Hill, means nothing), Anthony Page, Jimmy Witchard (a mentally retarded sociopath), and many others from King of the Hill, Larry, Scruffy, Slurms McKensie, Roberto, Nudar, and many others from Futurama, various characters from American Dad!, Uncle Gabby from The Drinky Crow Show, Ranger Steve Williams from Brickleberry, Mr. Frond the guidance counselor from Bob's Burgers, and the second voices of Coach Stopframe and Principal Fakey from Moral Orel.
+On the voice acting front, Herman's most popular vocal credits include Buckley (Luann's deceased boyfriend), Eustice (a wimpy man who was thrown out of Straight Arrow scouts as a child and is now a successful patent lawyer, which, to Hank Hill, means nothing), Anthony Page (the social worker from the pilot episodenote and the episode "Junkie Business"note , Jimmy Witchard (a mentally retarded sociopath), and many others from King of the Hill.
+Herman also did the voices of Larry, Scruffy, Slurms McKensie, Roberto, Nudar, and many others from Futurama, various characters from American Dad!, Uncle Gabby from The Drinky Crow Show, Ranger Steve Williams from Brickleberry, Mr. Frond the guidance counselor from Bob's Burgers, and the second voices of Coach Stopframe and Principal Fakey from Moral Orel.

 - Dwayne Hill: A Canadian Voice actor who has been heard in Jimmy Two-Shoes, Yin Yang Yo, the Total Drama series, Spliced and The Future Is Wild Cartoon Series.

-- Janet Waldo: Best known as voicing Judy Jetson from The Jetsons and Penelope Pitstop from Wacky Races and The Perils of Penelope Pitstop.
+- Janet Waldo: Best known as voicing Judy Jetson from The Jetsons (save for the movie, in which she was replaced with 1980s pop star Tiffany) and Penelope Pitstop from Wacky Races and The Perils of Penelope Pitstop.
 Like many other voice actors of her generation, she began in radio.
 Waldo has a very distinctive "young" voice, and arguably has the most adorable voice of all voice actresses.

 - Jessica DiCicco: The go-to voice for animated teenage girls who are slightly nicer than the Alpha Bitch.
 Most often heard on the Disney Channel, playing Maggie in The Buzz on Maggie and Malina in The Emperor's New School.
 Played Olette in Kingdom Hearts II and Gwen on The Mighty B!.
 Also played Lexi Bunny in Loonatics Unleashed and the Fire Princess in Adventure Time.